kylenewm/First-Supervised-Learning-Project/README.md

 ### Goal: Predicting whether or not a client will subscribe to a term deposit
 ### Problem Type: Binary Classification for Direct Bank Marketing Campaigns
 ### Methods used:
-1. Min-max normalization to scale features
+1. Min-max normalization
-2. One-hot encoding to pass
+2. One-hot encoding
+3. Synthetic Minority Oversampling Technique to balance data
-3. Implementation of Gradient Boosting Algorithm (XGboost)
+4. Implementation of Gradient Boosting Algorithm (XGboost)
-4. hyperparemeter optimization with randomized search cross validation
+5. Hyperparemeter optimization with randomized search cross validation
-5. Synthetic Minority Oversampling Technique to balance data
+### Note to reader:
+I had never used python or modeled anything beyond simple linear regression in R prior to May 2022.
+Any advice on improving runtime or model metrics would be greatly appreciated.